vivekvashist/TIL/git/git_terms.md

 > 2. Clone an existing Git repository from elsewhere

 **What happens when you run `git clone <url>`?**
-> Git receives a full copy of nearly all data taht the server has, every version of every file for the history of the project is pulled down by default and checks out a `working copy` of the latest version.
+> Git receives a full copy of nearly all data that the server has, every version of every file for the history of the project is pulled down by default and checks out a `working copy` of the latest version.

 > When you clone a repository, all of the your files will be tracked and unmodified because Git just checked them out and you haven't edited anything

 **What is a hunk?**
-> When comparing two files, diff finds sequences of lines common to both files, interspersed with groups of differing lines called hunks.
+> When comparing two files, diff finds sequences of lines common to both files, interspersed with groups of differing lines called hunks

 > Each hunk shows one area where the files differ.

 > more details -  http://www.gnu.org/software/diffutils/manual/html_node/Hunks.html

 **What are untracked files?**
-> File that are in you directory that but have not been added to `.git` repository to be tracked
+> Files that are in you directory that but have not been added to `.git` repository to be tracked

 **What are the three modes of Git reset command?**
 > `--hard`

 > `--mixed` (default)

 > `--soft`

 **What is Git revert?**